sinha40/nestegg-loan-app/README.md

 ## AI usage
 - Used AI to correct documentation
-- User chatgpt to how to use Aws EB, rds with EB and github action ?
+- Used AI to learn how to use AWS Elastic Beanstalk, connect RDS with EB, and set up deployment using GitHub Actions
 - Error resolution

 ## Extra